-Johnson Stephens Consulting assisted our client, a leading outdoor sporting goods retailer, and boat manufacturer/wholesaler, with the development and analysis of a complete Supply Chain Strategic Road Map.
+Johnson Stephens Consulting and the Hy-Tek team worked together to assist our client, a leading outdoor sporting goods retailer, and boat manufacturer/wholesaler, with the development and analysis of a complete Supply Chain Strategic Road Map.
 The study consisted of reviewing the 5 – 7 year capacity requirements of the network (incorporating planned business growth) versus the capabilities of the current network of distribution and fulfillment centers.
 The client operates two distribution centers, Macon, GA; and Springfield, MO.
 The facilities operated with MHE technology consisting of limited conveyor systems, pallet storage rack, and wide span shelving.

 The resulting action plan, while confidential, is providing our client with a step-by-step schedule for logistics and supply chain network changes and improvements as the business plan is executed to address omnichannel distribution and fulfillment.
-Johnson Stephens Consulting proceeded with the planning, design, and implementation of MHE systems improvements in the Macon, GA (to incorporate eCommerce fulfillment, in addition to distribution to stores) and Springfield, MO distribution centers, working closely with the client’s supply chain management team.
+Johnson Stephens Consulting proceeded with the planning and design, working with the Hy-Tek systems team on implementation of MHE systems improvements in the Macon, GA (to incorporate eCommerce fulfillment, in addition to distribution to stores) and Springfield, MO distribution centers, working closely with the client’s supply chain management team.

 How We Did It